tomas-fryza/avr-course/lab8-project/README.md

 * Member 2 (responsible for ...)
 * Member 3 (responsible for ...)

-## Theoretical description and explanation

-Enter a description of the problem and how to solve it.

-## Hardware description of demo application
+## Hardware description

-Insert descriptive text and schematic(s) of your implementation.
+Describe your implementation and include block or circuit diagram(s).

 ## Software description

 Put flowchats/state diagrams of your algorithm(s) and direct links to source files in `src` or `lib` folders.
+Present the libraries you used in the project.

-## Instructions
+## Instructions and photos

-Write an instruction manual for your application, including photos and a link to a short app video.
+Describe how to use the application.
+Add photos or videos of your application.

-## References
+## References and tools

-1. Put here the references you used.
+1. Put here the references and online tools you used.
 2. ...